JonesBeach/fromscratchpress-site/src/about.md

 Hey, I’m [Tyler]({{ site.personalUrl }}).
 I’m a software engineer and writer.

-I write about neurodivergence, meaningful work, and figuring out how to build a life that fits.
+I write about neurodivergence, meaningful work, and figuring out how to build a life that fits—hopefully in a ridiculous way.

 From Scratch Press is where I share essays about my inner life, self-employment, and the absurdity of it all.
 If that resonates, you can [subscribe here]({{ site.subscribeUrl }}).